sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 ### Why is the SidecarTridge TOS emulator limited to 256KB ROMs maximum?

-The SidecarTridge TOS emulator uses the RP2040 microcontroller, which has a maximum of 264KB of RAM memory.
+It uses the RP2040 microcontroller in the SidecarTridge ROM emulator, which has a maximum of 264KB of RAM memory.
 With 8KB reserved for the program, the maximum ROM size is 256KB.

 ### Will the SidecarTridge TOS emulator support larger ROMs in the future?